phamcongthuy/challenge/_learn/charles-r-drew-university-of-medicine-and-science.md

    Lastly, we aim to operate and be recognized as the most effective and successful STEM/Health Care career program in the County of Los Angeles.
-category_metrics: >-
+category_metrics:
+  - College matriculation rates
-  ['College matriculation rates', 'Proficiency in English and Language Arts and Math', 'Students’ immersion in Science, Technology, Engineering, and Math content']
+  - Proficiency in English and Language Arts and Math
+  - 'Students’ immersion in Science, Technology, Engineering, and Math content'
+category_other:
-category_other: '[''LA is the best place to CONNECT'']'
+  - LA is the best place to CONNECT
-unique_identifier: 4w8pyfhk
 category: learn
 uri: /learn/charles-r-drew-university-of-medicine-and-science/
 order: 12
 project_image: /assets/images/learn/charles-r-drew-university-of-medicine-and-science.jpg
-project_proposal_impact: []

 ---